 Compassion-based approaches give us the skills to balance strong, uncomfortable emotions with our natural capacities for soothing, tenderness, warmth, befriending, social connection and contentment.
 Attention training, mindfulness, compassionate refocusing and imagery are all used to evoke compassionate states of mind and to develop an inner compassionate sense of self.
 Mindfulness skills in particular help people to be aware of painful thoughts and feelings without necessarily buying into them or over-identifying with them.
 This inner compassionate self can create a safe base when painful thoughts, feelings and memories arise.

 Compassion-based therapy at Inner Melbourne Clinical Psychology

-To book an appointment with Helen or Jacqueline, or any of our other wonderful Melbourne based psychologists simply click here.
+To book an appointment with one of our Melbourne based psychologists simply click here.

-Thank you to Helen who helped to create the content for this page.
+Thank you to Helen Shepherd who helped to create the content for this page.